timreyn/misc-compscript/README.md

-# newenglandchamps
+# misc-compscript
-Compscript for New England Championships.
+Compscript for various competitions I'm involved in.

+See [https://www.github.com/cubingusa/compscript](cubingusa/compscript) for more details.